Office of International Programs

 Loyola students are responsible for obtaining their own student visa.

 Your student is required to attend a workshop during the semester before they go that is specifically dedicated to preparing the paperwork for their visa appointment.
-It is important that your student knows the requirements of the Spanish Consulate where they will have their appointment.
-It is usually the Spanish Consulate that is closest to their home address, and the most frequented by our students are Washington, D.C, New York, and Boston.
-Each student must make an appointment within ninety days of their departure date.
+It is important that your student knows the requirements of the Spanish consulate where they will have their visa appointment.
+It is usually the Spanish consulate that is closest to their home address, and the sites most frequented by our students are Washington, D.C, New York, and Boston.
+Each student must make an appointment within 90 days of their departure date.

 It is very important to note that when your son or daughter attends his/her appointment, they will be giving their passport to the consulate for them to process.
-Their passport will be in the possession of the Spanish Consulate until they are called back to pick up their passport and their approved visa.
+The consulate will hold onto the passport until your student is called back to pick up the passport and the approved visa.